iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > So, the app works pretty decently.
 My complaint is, I just recently was exposed to someone who has covid.
 There is no way to input a possible exposure in the app.
 The idea is to prevent.
 But you can only report if you have a code from a positive test result...
 Kinda worthless then.. so who are we actually helping?<br> :date: __2021-01-19 21:47:53__

 > Buggy and annoying.
 The "checking exposures" notification will pop up on top of literally everything else even though a background process running is my lowest priority unless I've actually been exposed.
 And sometimes it gets stuck in a loop causing it to pop up over and over for a period of about 5 minutes.
 And during that 5 minutes, the app itself won't even open - it gets stuck on the splash screen.<br> :date: __2021-01-18 15:47:24__

-> Tells me I need to authorize covid exposure notifications in settings but settings won't allow me to authorize them until the app is finished downloading<br> :date: __2021-01-17 18:33:05__